mono/mono/mcs/class/Mono.Security.Providers.NewSystemSource/README.md

   `MONO_FEATURE_NEW_SYSTEM_SOURCE` (defining conditional for this configuration) are defined.
 We do not define `MONO_X509_ALIAS here`.

-The `Mono.Security.Providers` directory is currently enabled in the top-level `Makefile`, but the resulting binaries should only be used to test the new TLS code and not shipped as stable APIs.
+The `Mono.Security.Providers.DotNet` and `Mono.Security.Providers.NewSystemSource` directory is currently enabled in the top-level `Makefile`, but the resulting binaries should only be used to test the new TLS code and not shipped as stable APIs.

 Pending changes
 ---------------